Ayano-Keiko/Tieba-Emoji/README.md

 ## Getting Started

-I have collected all series of emoticons from [Baidu Tieba](https://tieba.baidu.com/index.html) through web scraping.
+All series of emoticons collected from [Baidu Tieba](https://tieba.baidu.com/index.html).
 Feel free to use them if needed.

 ## Download